Harlesden Area Guide

 There is a wide selection of secondary schools to choose from in Harlesden.
 The Catholic single sex schools, the Convent of Jesus and Mary (girls) and Newman Catholic College (boys) both received “good” ratings from Ofsted.
 There is also Capital City Academy in Doyle Gardens which received a “good” rating in 2015 and is a specialist sports and arts academy.
 The Swaminarayan School in Brentfield Road is also Europe´s first independent Hindu school.

-Old Oak Common has received the go-ahead for the construction of the terminal for the connection of HS2 and Crossrail.
-Once completed, the terminal will be a commuter hub giving Harlesden quick and easy connection to the North of England, Heathrow and the East of the country and also faster connections within the city to Clapham Junction, Stratford and Richmond.
+Old Oak Common is a new terminal development that will become a commuter hub giving Harlesden quick and easy connection to the North of England, Heathrow and the East of the country.
 The Deputy Mayor for Planning, Sir Edward Lister, has said the development will “make Old Oak one of the best-connected parts of London and a key driver for economic prosperity”.
 Included in the development plans is the construction of 24,000 homes, a school, cafés and restaurants.

 Originally a Saxon settlement in a clearing named Herewulf´s Tun, it grew into an agricultural village throughout the 15th and 16th centuries.
 The advent of the railway in 1841 triggered Harlesden´s development which brought new villas to the village and led to the construction of a sewerage system in 1871.
 By the turn of the century the Edwardian properties had begun to spring up and the construction of the high street took place between 1905 and 1910 when several cinemas and the Willesden Hippodrome were opened.